nachocaru/xaprb.com/content/blog/2010-02-22-cary-millsap-thinking-clearly-about-performance.md

   - Cary Millsap
   - performance
 ---
 [Cary Millsap][1] has a [concise, readable paper on performance][2].
 Anyone involved in database performance optimization should read it.
-Cary&#8217;s writing has heavily influenced the [mk-query-digest][3] tool for analyzing MySQL/PostgreSQL/Memcached/HTTP query performance, and I think you&#8217;ll get a lot more from mk-query-digest if you read this paper &#8212; and you should also read his book, [reviewed here][4].
-It&#8217;s one of the top books on my [Essential Books List][5].
+Cary's writing has heavily influenced the [mk-query-digest][3] tool for analyzing MySQL/PostgreSQL/Memcached/HTTP query performance, and I think you'll get a lot more from mk-query-digest if you read this paper &#8212; and you should also read his book, [reviewed here][4].
+It's one of the top books on my [Essential Books List][5].

  [1]: http://method-r.com/
  [2]: http://method-r.com/downloads/doc_details/44-thinking-clearly-about-performance